 With Christmas fast approaching, people are putting together their shopping lists of gifts to purchase.
 However, not everyone is so fortunate to be able to buy such things without worrying about the financial part of it.

-Fortunately, organizations like United Way take the pressure off such worries.
+Fortunately, local organizations take the pressure off such worries.

-United Way is in the midst of its two biggest holiday programs: Adopt-A-Family and Toys for Kids.
+United Way is in the midst of assisting two large holiday programs: Adopt-A-Family and Toys for Kids.

 Adopt-A-Family involves an individual, family, group or organization doing as the name suggests and providing gifts for a family that would otherwise receive little this holiday season.